Skip to main content

 What makes TDC a strong choice for medical detox for multiple substances?

 You receive twenty-four-hour nursing and medical oversight, customized protocols, and rapid planning for the next level of care.
-Our location and continuity make us a trusted Polysubstance Abuse Treatment Center Near Nashville, Tennessee, with seamless handoffs into inpatient, partial hospitalization, or intensive outpatient programs.
+Our location and continuity make us a trusted Polysubstance Abuse Treatment Center in Tennessee, with seamless handoffs into inpatient, partial hospitalization, or intensive outpatient programs.

 How long does detox last for people using more than one substance?